The Florida Project: Plot

 Without the free food from Ashley, and with security guards beginning to bother her at the hotels, Halley's financial situation declines even further.
 She begins soliciting sex work online, keeping Moonee in the bathroom with loud music when she has a client over.
-When Halley and Moonee steal a client's Disney World resort passes to scalp them, he returns to demand them back.
+When Halley steals a client's Disney World MagicBands to scalp them, he returns to demand them back.
 Bobby scares him off but applies restrictions on unregistered guests in Halley's room; he also warns her that he will evict her if she continues having clients over.
 In desperation, Halley approaches Ashley to apologize and ask for money.
 Ashley criticizes Halley for doing sex work and threatens to kill her if her son was ever exposed to Halley's prostitution; enraged, Halley viciously beats her in front of Scooty.

 Soon afterward, DCF investigators show up and question Halley and Moonee separately about their lifestyle.
-In anticipation of another visit, Halley gives away her weed and has Moonee help clean their room.
+In anticipation of another visit, Halley gives her weed to one of the housekeepers and has Moonee help clean their room.
 They go to a fancier hotel and have an extravagant meal, which Halley charges to a guest's room.
 When they return to Magic Castle, the investigators, having found evidence of Halley's sex work, are waiting with two police officers to take Moonee into foster care while they finish their inquiry.
 Not fully understanding what is happening, Moonee asks to say goodbye to Scooty, who lets slip that she is going to a new family.
 Upset, Moonee runs away from the investigators to bid Jancey goodbye.
 Seeing her friend's distress, Jancey grabs Moonee's hand and the two run away to Walt Disney World's Magic Kingdom theme park.